Paleozoology

-Palaeozoology or paleozoology (Greek: παλαιόν, palaeon "old" and ζῷον, zoon "animal") is the branch of paleontology and evolutionary biology that specifically deal with the study of prehistoric organisms from the kingdom Animalia and the recovery and identification of their fossil remains from geological (or even archeological) contexts.
+Palaeozoology or paleozoology (Greek: παλαιόν, palaeon "old" and ζῷον, zoon "animal") is the branch of paleontology and evolutionary biology that specifically deals with the study of prehistoric organisms from the kingdom Animalia and the recovery and identification of their fossil remains from geological (or even archeological) contexts.
 The field also extends to the use of these fossil records for reconstructive phylogeny (via comparative anatomy and phylogenetics) and paleoecology, i.e. the study of ancient natural environments and ecosystems.

 While speculative fossils of earliest animals (in the form of primitive sponges such as Otavia) can trace back to the late Tonian period of the mid-Neoproterozoic era, definitive macroscopic metazoan remains are mainly found in the fossil record from the Ediacaran period onwards, although they do not become common until after the Cambrian Explosion, and vertebrate fossils do not become common until the Late Devonian period in the latter half of the Paleozoic era.
 Perhaps the best known macrofossils group is the dinosaurs.
 Other popularly known animal-derived macrofossils include trilobites, crustaceans, echinoderms, brachiopods, mollusks, bony fishes, sharks, Vertebrate teeth, and shells of numerous invertebrate groups.
 This is because hard organic parts, such as bones, teeth, and shells resist decay, and are the most commonly preserved and found animal fossils.
 Exclusively soft-bodied animals — such as jellyfish, flatworms, nematodes, and annelids — are consequently rarely fossilized, as these groups have few mineralized tissues that can survive geological processes, although trace fossils of their existence and activities can be preserved.